Skip to content

 If you add the --push flag, the gh-pages branch will be pushed to origin - we do not recommend doing that!
 This applies to most of the mike commands.

-To see all existing versions, run:
+To see all existing versions, do:

 mike list